justingolden21/elements-style-guide/catalog/fundamentals.md

 Overpower your opponents’ spells to counter them by casting a spell of the same element with greater power.
 Combine cards of the same element into a single powerful spell.
 Select your cards carefully and anticipate your opponents.
 Craft your way to victory, or destroy your opponents; the choice is yours.

+##### Hook

+**This is to be used on the back of the box, in the hero of the website, etc.**

+Take part in a one-of-a-kind battle royale experience for 2-8 players.
+The game begins with each player receiving 4 cards.
+Players choose 2 cards to keep and pass 2 cards to their opponents.
+Then, players engage in a fierce battle, using their selected spells to unleash the power of fire, harness the healing abilities of water, craft valuable gems, or counter their opponents with electricity.
+Victory can be achieved by either being the last player standing or by accumulating 20 gems first.
+The choice is yours.